stephanie-K/portfolio/README.md

 ## STILL UNDER CONSTRUCTION

 **Next steps**
-- add content to Video Games page
 - add content to Going Green and add links to wireframes docs
 - reassess the accessibility and improve it
+- have a web form alternative to the PDF CV
 - enhance with Javascript?
-- improve with CSS transition
+- improve with CSS transition?